browser-network/network/README.md

   > There's nothing to mine.
 * Makes no assumptions about node uptime
   > The network is designed to have an arbitrary number of nodes come up and down for an arbitrary length of time
+* Cryptographically secure messaging ensures against spoofing
+  > Messages are mathematically guaranteed to come from who they say they're from
+* Does not rely on websockets
+  > Therefore is not hampered by the switchboard's ability to simultaneously hold
+    many websocket connections.

 The Network can be dropped into any web app via [npm](//npmjs.org/package/@browser-network/network) or